Gwenio/synafis/README.md

 - test			: Contains tests cases.
 - LICENSE		: The license for the project's code.
 - README.md		: This file.
+- setup.md      : Documents setup.js and the associated json files.
-- ninjagen.rb	: Script for generating build files.
+- setup.js	    : Script for generating build files.
-- project.json	: Describes the project for ninjagen.rb.
+- project.json	: Describes the project for setup.js.
-- config.json	: Configuration for ninjagen.rb.
+- config.json	: Configuration for setup.js (this file is for the user to create).
-- *.ninja		: Ninja build files.
+- build.ninja	: The Ninja build file.

 ## Developers